Meet Our Staff

 - Music: Greg Brown, The Grateful Dead, The Black Keys, and Wilco

-When Nick moved to Fort Collins from Kansas almost twenty years ago, he knew he had no option but to put down the spinning rod and pick up a fly rod.
+Nick moved with his family to Fort Collins nearly twenty years ago and figured out pretty quick that he had no option but to put down the spinning rod and pick up a fly rod.
 That first little brown trout sealed the deal and he spent many weekends with his dad chasing that feeling and learning how untie wind knots.
-Once he got his drivers license, Nick realized how much incredible water there is to explore in Northern Colorado so with some help and direction from the St. Pete's staff, fly fishing and tying went from being a "hobby" to the reason he gets out of bed every morning.
+Summers flew by where he spent his time learning the waters of North Park and he quickly developed a deep passion for the Poudre Canyon.
+Once he got his drivers license, Nick realized how much incredible water there is to explore in Northern Colorado.
+With plenty of help and direction from the St. Pete's staff, fly fishing and tying went from being a "hobby" to the reason he gets out of bed every morning.
 Nick now tries to balance his free time between swinging two-handers for trout, flogging the water in search of esox, or evening runs up the Poudre canyon to cure his constantly nagging dry fly addiction, while frantically and unsuccessfully keeping his fly boxes full.
 If there is anything Nick loves more than fishing, it's talking about fishing so if you run into him in the shop, feel free to tell him about your latest fishing adventures.
 He would love to hear about it!

 As a Colorado native, the outdoors & mountains have always been a integral part of Jarrod's life.
 When he found fly fishing many years ago, Jarrod quickly found his life's passion & pursuit!
 Lucky enough to be surrounded by great anglers who taught him the ropes.
 He had found his niche.
 The teaching that Jarrod received during that time and the adventures he has experienced with others are a driving force behind his fishing today and his passion to teach others and give that gift back!
 The adventure of exploring new water, old water & everything in between is something he likes to share with others and at the shop he’ll be happy to help you get your next adventure rolling!
 With a great knowledge of the area, countless hours of experience in the riffle and a love for new knowledge & making a great day of fishing with friends, Jarrod truly enjoys seeing people have a great time on the water!
 Find him at the shop to pour through bugs together and talk about your next trip!
 When he's not at the shop giving Heron treats, he likes being with friends, trout hunting, putting miles on the car looking for new water & beautiful places to photograph all over Colorado…and eating Mexican food!